Suggested links

 Pleural Mesothelioma Causes

 The only known cause of this cancer is asbestos exposure.
-Asbestos is a naturally occurring mineral once used by many industries and the U.S. military from the 1930s to the early 1980s until it became widely known as a cancer-causing substance (carcinogen).
+Asbestos is a naturally occurring mineral once used in many construction and manufacturing products from the 1930s to the early 1980s.

 How Asbestos Causes Pleural Mesothelioma